Ryan Reynolds Gushed About Blake Lively On The 'Deadpool 2' Red Carpet & I'm Swooning

-Ryan Reynolds' Reaction To Being Called "Mrs. Lively" Is The Best Thing Ever
+Ryan Reynolds' Reaction To Being Called "Mr. Lively" Is The Best Thing Ever

-At the premiere of Deadpool 2 in New York City on Thurs., May 10, Ryan Reynolds was talking to Entertainment Tonight correspondent Carly Steel, who jokingly called him "Mr. Lively."
-I mean, our girl is hell successful and talented, so hey, it's not like this is *that* far of a stretch.
+At the premiere of Deadpool 2 in New York City on Thursday, May 10, Ryan Reynolds was talking to Entertainment Tonight correspondent Carly Steel, who jokingly called him "Mr. Lively."
+I mean, our girl is hella successful and talented, so hey, it's not like this is *that* far of a stretch.

 But in true Ryan Reynolds form, he handles the joke like a pro, and his response will make girls around the world melt into a puddle of happiness.
 He said,